emilioforrer/haml_coffee_assets/README.md

 config.hamlcoffee.format = 'xhtml'
 ```

+### Template Placement

+By default all Haml Coffee templates are placed under the configured template namespace.
+You can choose between the
+following placements:

+* global
+* amd

+By setting the placement option to `amd`, each template will be wrapped within a `define` function, enabling the usage
+of a module loader.

 ### Template namespace

 By default all Haml Coffee templates are registered under the `JST` namespace.
 A template